 - Check out the London Mayor’s European Londoners Hub for more information and guidance on citizens’ rights.

-Employers hiring EU citizens from 1 January 2021 will need to comply with the requirements of the UK’s points based immigration system, which will apply to all nationalities.
+Employers hiring EU citizens will need to comply with the requirements of the UK’s points based immigration system, which will apply to all nationalities.

 Employing UK Staff in the EU

 Advice on employing UK nationals that work in the EU after the transition period.

 Advice on employing EU nationals in the UK after the transition period.